by Daniel Schaffer and Phillip Compeau

 Exercise 6: Head back to the SRA page for our dataset.
 In the “Metadata” tab, there is small text that says “Quality graph”.
 You may need to click “bigger” to see this graph, which is a histogram of Phred quality scores over the entire dataset.
 Interpret this chart.
 Are the quality scores good?
 What makes you think so?

-Exercise 7: Return to Galaxy and view your SRR11528307 dataset.
-What are the quality scores of read “8595/1”?
-Are they good?
+Exercise 7: Return to Galaxy to viewing the forward component of your SRR11528307 dataset.
+Use CTRL + F or COMMAND + F to find the read with label “8595/1”?
+What are its quality scores?
+Are these quality scores good?
 Are there any nucleotides you are worried about?
+What might we do?

 Assembling the SARS-CoV-2 genome